 Is it possible that we don’t experience God like everyone else because God didn’t intend us to?
 Could it be that we’re missing something about what worship is?

-Because of that, we don’t need a one-size-fits-all relationship with God.
+We don’t need a one-size-fits-all relationship with God.

-In Gary Thomas’s book Sacred Pathways, he describes 9 ways we can interact with God.
-It’s possible that you may see yourself relating to more than one.
-Which one(s) do you most identify with?
+In Gary Thomas’ book “Sacred Pathways,” he describes nine ways we can interact with God.
+You may find yourself relating to more than one.
+Which pathways do you most identify with?

-Hover over the photos to read about different pathways, and see practical ways you can connect with God.
+Hover over the photos to read about different pathways and see practical ways you can connect with God.

-©1994-2018 Cru.
+©1994-2023 Cru.
 All Rights Reserved.